 As far as levels of employment are concerned, it’s the shortfall, or otherwise, between the numbers of workers and jobs of all descriptions that are meaningful.

-This isn’t the place to go into that much detail, but let me make a start by suggesting a few fundamental measures:
+Let me make a start by suggesting a few fundamental measures:

-To establish these as the basis for getting at the truth about employment in the UK would be a very good start.
+To establish these as the basis for getting at the truth about employment in the UK would be a good start.

 © Rod McRiven 2017